What is Lent? Plus 12 Best Books For Lent Season

 Redemption at the Eleventh Hour by Andrew Crown

-This is one of the most amazing easter books for adults, for sure.
+This is one of the most amazing books, for sure.
 The imagination necessary to formulate a believable backstory for the thief on the cross who defended Jesus and asked to be remembered is amazing.

 I think it’s very true to life.
 I found myself sympathizing with Dismas, who acted rashly in a few tight moments, which led to some unfortunate consequences, but also unimaginable opportunities.